-- Draw a diagram illustrating the entire interaction, labeling each segment with its SYN and ACK values and its size. - Assuming that all the sequencing above was incidental (i.e. that neither process was specifically waiting for an incoming segment before was: SYN=23000, ACK=750 Formerly: Assuming that there have been no packets dropped by lower layers, what does this imply ... sending something, just that it happened to shake out that way), explain what would change about the diagram if the 100-byte segment from H to G were lost in transit.
+- Draw a diagram illustrating the entire interaction, labeling each segment with its SYN and ACK values and its size. - Assuming that all the sequencing above was incidental (i.e. that neither process was specifically waiting for an incoming segment before sending something, just that it happened to shake out that way), explain what would change about the diagram if the 100-byte segment from H to G were lost in transit.
 Which segments would that change (and how)?
 What would each process do differently later as a result?